happyleavesaoc/python-snapcast/examples/README.md

+# Examples

-Some examples are available at (Snapctl)[https://github.com/frafall/snapctl]
+Some examples are available at [Snapctl](https://github.com/frafall/snapctl)